GochoMugo/tgfancy/README.md

 It is easier to set up webhook for your bot on [Openshift][openshift].
-Enabling this feature allows **automatic detection if running on Openshift** and setting up webhook for the bot instance.
+Enabling this feature allows **automatic detection if running on Openshift** and setting up web-hook for the bot instance.

 **Feature enable option:** `openshiftWebHook` (see [above](#feature-enable))